iapyeh/GGeditor/docs/User Guide.rst

 Inline Markups
 ==============

 Some inline reStructuredText markups can be used directly in the document.
-The table demonstrates the usage example of these inline markups.
+The table below shows the usage example of these inline markups.

 +---------------------------+-----------------------+